Language:

 In-depth business and financial planning are key to a successful dog breeding business.
 Pricing structures are relatively simple— price per pup sold.

 But the real pricing structure comes when you compare the cost of equipment and upkeep with the cost of dogs sold.
-Consider how much your target market is willing to spend on a puppy, and see how it aligns with the materials you’ve invested in.
+Consider how much your target market will spend on a puppy, and see how it aligns with the materials you’ve invested in.

 7. Create a Marketing Strategy and Market Your Business